thewoolleyman/gitrflow/readme/goals_and_philosophy.md

 * [Squash merges - they DO lose information](#squash-merges---they-do-lose-information)
 * [When committing merge conflicts is unavoidable](#when-committing-merge-conflicts-is-unavoidable)
 * [Goals and Benefits of rebase over a merge workflow](#goals-and-benefits-of-rebase-over-a-merge-workflow)

+## Intro

+gitrflow is based upon an opinionated premise:

+*"You should use a rebase-based workflow to manage Git feature/story branches."*

+If you understand and agree with this, then gitrflow is for you!
+See the [README.md](../README.md) for docs and summary of gitrflow usage, or use the command line help.

+If you don't understand what that means, or if you disagree with using a rebase-based workflow for feature branches, then I respectfully invite you to review this Goals, and Philosophy page with an open mind.

+Thanks for reading. :)

 ## Merge or rebase?